CovidToday/backend/README.md

 # Covid Today | www.covidtoday.in
-## Tracking India's progress through the coronavirus epidemic. <br/>Every state.
+### Tracking India's progress through the coronavirus epidemic.
+Every state.
 Every day.

 *As I write this, there is an eerie feeling that tells me that there are enough dashboards tracking COVID-19 in India.
 But none, like this one.
 Read me and join in if you find this worth something.*
 <br/>